Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Multiple black hole dynamics

 Concerning the simulation parameters, for all the BSSN simulations, the domain is represented by a cube of side $L_0 = 50 M$, with $512^3$ mesh points.
 The time step is initially chosen to be $\Delta t = 8 \times 10^{-3}$.
-Furthermore, we control, for each case, that the Hamiltonian and the momentum constraints are well satisfied.
+Furthermore, we check, for each case, that the Hamiltonian and the momentum constraints are well satisfied.
 The parameters of the BSSN simulations are summarized in Table \ref{TABLE2} and are labeled with roman numbers.
-In particular, we are interested in the fully-relativistic evolution of the classical system when it is approaching a SIT, controlling that, at $t_0$, the BHs are sufficiently apart.
+Specifically, we are interested in the fully-relativistic evolution of the classical system when it is approaching an EGI, verifying that, at the initial time $t_0$, the BHs are sufficiently far apart.
+On the other hand, we avoid too large distances that would require an excessive numerical cost.

-Before treating the complex three-body problem, we first calibrate our numerical experiments via the two-body inspiraling, which will provide us with the classical waveform \cite{Baker2001Plunge, Baker2002Modeling, baker2006binary}.
+Before treating the complex three-body problem, we first calibrate our numerical experiments via the two-body inspiralling, which will provide us with the classical waveform \cite{Baker2001plunge, Baker2002modeling, baker2006binary}.
 The scope is to compare the properties of the gravitational waves generated from both the binary and the three-body systems.
-The numerical experiment describes the evolution of two compact objects of equal masses that are initially placed symmetrically with respect to the center of the box.
-They have a small initial velocity which is the same for both bodies but in opposite directions, and the properties of such ``2 BHs'' configuration are summarized in Table \ref{TABLE2} as RUN I. As expected, the BHs spiral around each other covering a single orbital period before merging, as shown in Fig.~\ref{Figura2}.
+The numerical experiment describes the evolution of two compact objects of equal masses that are initially placed symmetrically with respect to the $x$-axis.
+They have a small initial velocity which is the same for both bodies but in opposite directions, and the properties of such ``2 BHs'' configuration are summarized in Table \ref{TABLE2} as RUN I. As expected, the BHs spiral around each other covering a single orbital period before merger, as shown in Fig.~\ref{Figura2}.
 A simple, fast way to identify a gravitational disturbance is to look at a scalar measure of the value of the extrinsic curvature, especially in the ecliptic plane.
 As can be seen from panels (a)--(c), small amplitude waves propagate out during the merger.
-After that, a large amplitude modulation propagates away, once the two event horizons come into contact \cite{lang2006measuring, centrella2010black, cotesta2018enriching, Brugmann2004numerical, sperhake2013numerical}.
+After that, a large amplitude modulation propagates away, once the two marginally outermost trapped surfaces (MOTSs) come into contact \cite{lang2006measuring, centrella2010black, cotesta2018enriching, Brugmann2004numerical, sperhake2013numerical}.
 At this point, several disturbances of smaller amplitude begin to propagate until the system converges into a Kerr-type black hole.